AlbertWhite/WebPerf-with-Google-Analytics/readme.md

 - [x] Track page loading time by route
 - [x] Understand common metrics
 - [x] Try with GA times API and navigation performance API to upload userTime
-- [ ] Upload time data by gtag.js
+- [x] Upload time data by gtag.js
-- [ ] Implement the substract of two times in order to track the key metric
+- [x] Implement the substract of two times in order to track the key metric
+- [ ] Track user action between page (ex: redirection)
 - [ ] Talk with collegues for suggestions
 - [ ] Test with React profiler API, find the useful metrics
 - [ ] Create helper functions, or a hook to track the metrics above